beric7/material_segmentation/README.md

 --epochs 40 --batch 2
 ```

 During training there are model checkpoints saved every epoch.
-At these checkpoints the model is compared against the test data.
-If the test scores are better than the best score, then it is saved.
+At these checkpoints the model is compared against the test or validation data.
+If the test or validation scores are better than the best score, then it is saved.

 ## Training with a custom dataset
 1. Clone the repository